Raythonic/watiba/README.md

 1. Arguments can be passed to the resolver by specifying a trailing variable after the command.
 If the arguments variable is omitted, an empty dictionary, i.e. {}, is passed to the resolver in _args_.
 **_Warning!_** Python threading does not deep copy objects passed as arguments to threads.
-What you place in ```args``` of the spawn expression will only be shallow copied so if there's references to other objects, it's not likely to survive the copy.
+What you place in ```args``` of the spawn expression will only be shallow copied so if there are references to other objects, it's not likely to survive the copy.
 2. The resolver must return _True_ to set the promise to resolved, or _False_ to leave it unresolved.
 3. A resolver can also set the promise to resolved by calling ```promise.set_resolved()```.
 This is handy in cases where